SESYNC-ci/osgeo-lesson/_slides/intro.md

 *[Source][korea]*

 <aside class="notes">
-One of the most famous mistakes, amongst academic geographers at least, is the Economist magazine’s article on the threat of missiles from North Korea.
+One of the most famous mistakes, amongst academic geographers at least, was an article in the Economist magazine on the threat of missiles from North Korea.
 The first map they published, shown above, did not account for the fact that the world is spherical.
-It therefore massively underestimated the distance that North Korea’s missiles could travel.
+It massively underestimated the reach of the North Korean missile designs.
-As with Google’s mistake in South America, it is easy to see how this error had important geopolitical consequences.
-The corrected version is shown below.
+The corrected version is shown below, using the proper interpretation of the same missile-ranges.
 </aside>

 <!--split-->